ajs/Gen6-Regex/YOUR-REGEX-HERE-POSTING.md

   as ["Proto regexes"](https://docs.perl6.org/syntax/Proto%20regexes.html)
   and is probably the most likely feature to be incorporated from this list because of the power it lends to sub-classing grammars.
+* Perl 6 allows some constructs in places that this spec does not.
+For example, you can save an anchor to a named match variable in Perl 6, but in this spec, you can only save (potentially quantified) atoms.
 * Inline comments - Perl 6 allows comments to appear inline by using bracketing: